The term most often heard when describing groups of indians is "tribe".

 COASTAL TRIBES:

-The region occupied by Chinookan tribes seems to have been well populated in early times.
-Lewis and Clark estimated the total number at somewhat more than 16,000.
-In 1829, however, there occurred an epidemic of unknown nature, which, in a single summer, destroyed four-fifths of the entire native population.
+The coastal regions seem to have been well populated in early times.
+In 1792 the early explorers spread small pox to the natives, In 1805, while living among the tribes, Lewis and Clark estimated the total number at somewhat more than 16,000.
+In 1829, however, there occurred another epidemic, which, in a single summer, destroyed four-fifths of the entire native population.
 Whole villages disappeared, and others were so reduced that they were, in some cases, absorbed into other villages.
+It can be assumed that it was the result of contact with a "white man's" disease for which they had no immunity.
 The epidemic was most disastrous below the Cascades.
 In 1846 Hale estimated the number below the Cascades at 500, and between the Cascades and The Dalles at 800.
-By 1854 Gibbs gave the population of the former region as 120 and of the latter as 236.
-They were scattered along the river in several bands, all more or less mixed with neighboring stocks.
-In 1885 Powell estimated the total number at from 500-600, for the most part living on Warm Springs, Yakima, and Grande Ronde reservations in Oregon.

 THE PLATEAU TRIBES:

-The Shahaptian nation, occupies what is now SW Idaho, SE Washington,
+The Shahaptian speaking tribes occupied what is now SW Idaho, SE Washington,

 and NE Oregon.
-The earlier territory of the Shahaptian tribes extended
+The earlier territory of these tribes extended

 from the Rocky mountains to the Cascade range, and from the Yakima river